sefinek24/Sefinek-Blocklist-Collection/info/Redirect.md

 ## 📃 Information
 Please note that the following is a list of URLs available for blocking in Pi-hole, but it may not be comprehensive.
 These URLs are associated with certain domains that you may wish to block on your network to improve online safety and reduce potential risks.
 Please use this list as a reference and consider other measures to further enhance online safety.

 ## 🌌 Redirect Domains
 Here's a list of redirect domains that you can block in Pi-hole.
 These are URLs that redirect the user from one web page to another.
 They are often used by advertisers or people trying to trick users into clicking on suspicious or dangerous links.
 By blocking these domains with Pi-hole, you can help protect your device from malware and scams.

+Here is a sample list of redirect domains to block in Pi-hole:
 - tracking.clickmeter.com
 - t.co
 - lnkd.in